jarus/flask-mongokit/docs/index.rst

 Your first Document
 ===================
 It is very simple to use MongoKit in your Flask application.
-Lets create a simple ToDo application.
+Let's create a simple ToDo application.

 .. code-block:: python